Dattathreya1/SVARA_REPLY_CLASSIFICATION/README.md

 Interactive Swagger UI
 Visit http://127.0.0.1:8000/docs
 , click POST /predict, then Try it out and enter:
-The user interface will look like
+The user interface will looks like:

 <img width="1920" height="1022" alt="Screenshot 2025-09-24 191353" src="https://github.com/user-attachments/assets/ecbc04a9-6fa5-4ba1-ab20-98afd0d7ed2c" />

-Click on "Post\Predict" and click on "try it out"
+Click on "Post\Predict" and click on "try it out":

 <img width="1914" height="1025" alt="Screenshot 2025-09-24 193252" src="https://github.com/user-attachments/assets/025d1ec2-aa94-411c-b7bc-89fdfa9a6caa" />

-At the place of string write some text EXAMPLE:
+At the place of string enter some text
+EXAMPLE:

 ```
 {